phenixtax

 This creates only one physical departure of goods - goods issue' - in the ERP system.
 However, two invoices should be raised:

-In the ERP system, the correct 'ship from' information at the LRD and Commissionair level is missing so that the VAT treatment by the system is determined based on the 'ship from' and 'ship to' information present at the Principal level.
+In the ERP system, the correct 'ship from' information at the LRD and Commissionaire level is missing so that the VAT treatment by the system is determined based on the 'ship from' and 'ship to' information present at the Principal level.
 For cross-border transactions that often results when SAP is used in an incorrect VAT treatment.
 Therefore, in practice, it is not easy to correctly configure the 'tax determination logic' set up.

 See chapter: Data and Technology